alexbt/sample-docker-from-maven/README.md

 ```
 Building and launching
 ------------------------
-Now, all that is left to do is to actually do it:
+Now, all that is left to do is to actually execute it:

     $ git clone  https://github.com/alexturcot/sample-docker-from-maven.git
     $ cd sample-docker-from-maven